martinboers/plcnext-book/src/ch02-06-file-system.md

 * Replaces the firmware file system with a factory-default firmware version.

 Note that a type 2 reset may not restore the device to its factory default state, since some user files may have been stored outside the upper directory.
-The most common way this happens is when using an OCI engine like Docker, Balena or Podman, which store files outside the overlay file system by default.
+The most common way this happens is when using an [OCI][oci] engine like Docker, Balena or Podman, which store files outside the overlay file system by default.

 To perform a type 2 reset, open a secure shell session on the PLC, and issue the following command: